poldavezac/BokehServer.jl/README.md

 * This package does not provide a `bokeh` executable.
 Rather, the user should call `BokehJL.Plotting.server(f)` where `f` must return the `BokehJL` layout instance, say one plot.
 Check the doc on `BokehJL.serve` for other options.

+## Related projects

+The same idea, created more or less at the same time: [Another bokeh in julia](https://github.com/cjdoris/Bokeh.jl)